 Play volleyball and sunbathe on the developed sandy beach or access beautiful natural beaches by boat.
+The park also offers an archery course and disc golf course.

 RIDE

 Off-Highway Vehicles (OHVs) - Knight Hollow provides 100 acres of sandy hills for OHV riding.
 To ensure a safe and enjoyable OHV experience, please obey these laws and rules: